-Ireland captain Fryday retires from international rugby
+Ireland captain Fryday ends international career

 Last updated on .From the section Irish Rugby

-Ireland captain Nichola Fryday has announced her retirement from international rugby at the age of 28.
+Ireland captain Nichola Fryday has retired from international rugby at the age of 28.

 Fryday took over as Ireland captain in March 2022 following Ciara Griffin's retirement.